 Tab or sheet?
 If a piece is familiar, tab will often suffice; if a piece is unfamiliar, sheet is likely to be more reliable.
 To investigate the composer's intentions the original should be consulted, which may of course be either.

-Very occasionally i get abusive or threatening emails on the subject of tablature, though they are far less frequent than they used to be.
+Very occasionally i get abusive emails about the tablature page, or emails threatening legal action, though they are far less frequent than they used to be.
 Some of them are just silly, whilst others are from people who have commercial reasons for attacking the site.